🌲

 Is Social Media Affecting Fluid Thinking?

-I'm watching a teenager in a café.
-His thumb flicks every twenty seconds—Instagram, TikTok, Messages, repeat.
-His coffee cools untouched.
 Facebook opened to the public in September 2006.
-That same year, cognitive researchers began documenting something strange: consistent declines in verbal reasoning, matrix reasoning, and computational skills.
+That same year, cognitive researchers began documenting consistent declines in verbal reasoning, matrix reasoning, and computational skills.
 After a century of rising test scores, the trend reversed.
-The coincidence keeps returning to my mind.
+The coincidence keeps returning to me when I see people transfixed to their screens in public places.

 Two Types of Thinking